PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Ablation Experiments

 As discussed in \cref{sec:PCS_reg}, generating PCS prediction intervals consists of a few key steps: prediction-checking, bootstrapping, and multiplicative calibration.
 We perform a number of ablation experiments to demonstrate the utility of each of these steps as follows.

-\paragraph{Effect of prediction-screen} We vary the number of screened models (i.e., $k$) and measure average width, and $R^2$ on the test set for $4$ datasets.
-Results are displayed in Figure \ref{fig:ablation-model}, which shows that including poor-performing models leads to larger intervals -- highlighting the importance of screening models via their prediction performance.
+\paragraph{Effect of prediction-check} We vary the number of screened models (i.e., $k$) and measure average width and $R^2$ on the test set for $4$ datasets.
+Results are displayed in \cref{fig:ablation-model}, which shows that including poor-performing models leads to larger intervals -- highlighting the importance of screening models via their prediction performance.
+For all 4 datasets, using the top 1 algorithm gives the best performance.
+However, for the Diamond dataset, the performances obtained using the top one, top two, and top three algorithms are all similar.
+This indicates that it could be beneficial to dynamically choose the number of algorithms to capture more diverse structures of data (e.g. heterogeneity).
+One way to achieve this is via the Model Confidence Set, whose goal is to select the subset of all nearly optimal algorithms \cite{lei2025moderntheorycrossvalidationlens}.
+We leave this modification for future work.